 The Company has not yet generated sales revenue.
-During the nine months ended June 30, 2020 the Company spent approximately \$130,000 per month on research, human trial costs, patents, product development, operations, and governance.
+During the three months ended December 31, 2020 the Company spent approximately \$1,300,000 on research including human trial costs and approximately \$75,000 per month on patents, product development, operations, and governance.
 The spending rate of the Company during the last quarter has been consistent with management expectations of the research and clinical trial expenses required to advance the development of the Company's lead drug candidate.